Complaints

 What happens if I’m still not happy after my complaint has been through all the stages?

-We hope that we will have resolved your complaint to your satisfaction.
-However, if your complaint has completed the complaints process and you are still unhappy, you can refer your complaint to the Housing Ombudsman who is responsible for investigating social housing complaints.
-The Housing Ombudsman can be contacted:
+We hope that we will resolve your complaint to your satisfaction.
+However, if you are still unhappy, you can refer your complaint to the Housing Ombudsman who is responsible for investigating social housing complaints.
+You can also contact the Housing Ombudsman at any stage to ask for advice and guidance.
+The Housing Ombudsman can be contacted via:

 Telephone: 0300 111 3000